BEN INVESTOR NEWS: Franklin Resources, Inc. Investors That Suffered Losses Are Encouraged To Contact RLF About Ongoing Investigation Into The Company ...

-Why: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Franklin Resources, Inc. (NYSE: BEN) resulting from allegations that Franklin Resources may have issued materially misleading business information to the investing public.
+NEW YORK, Oct.
+22, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, announces an investigation into Franklin Resources, Inc. (NYSE: BEN ) for potential violations of the federal securities laws.

-What is this about: On August 21, 2024, Franklin Resources filed a current report with the SEC.
+On August 21, 2024, Franklin Resources filed a current report with the SEC.
 In this current report, the company announced that it was naming a sole Chief Investment Officer at Western Asset Management (a company subsidiary) to replace co-Chief Investment Officer Ken Leech, who had been on a leave of absence, effective immediately.
-The current report also stated that Ken Leech had“received a Wells Notice from the Staff of the U.S. Securities and Exchange Commission,” and that“[i]n light of Mr. Leech's leave of absence, the Company has determined that closing its Macro Opportunities strategy [. . .] is in clients' best interests.”
+The current report also stated that Ken Leech had "received a Wells Notice from the Staff of the U.S. Securities and Exchange Commission," and that "[i]n light of Mr. Leech's leave of absence, the Company has determined that closing its Macro Opportunities strategy [. . .] is in clients' best interests."

 On this news, the price of Franklin Resources stock fell 12.5% on August 21, 2024.